arxanas/cashe/README.md

     time-to-live 10
     output-file hello-world.output

-The keys are as follows:
+The settings are as follows:

     * `command`: Required.
 The command to run.
 Since `cron` runs without a `$PATH` (at least on my system), you should specify an absolute path to